sanketmanwar09/TABLEAU-DASHBOARDS/README.md

 #### Create a dashboard on Superstore Analytics as shown in below figures.
 The formatting / labelling / spacing / alignment should be the same as used in the charts.
 ---
+The dataset used for this analysis is "Superstore Data.xls".

 - 	The worksheet titles, KPI titles represent which dimensions/measures are required in respective places.
 - 	Make sure to use New Order Date in place of existing Order Date dimension for doing any date calculations or adding the Year filter on top.